zayd62/Stock-Market-Simulator/README.md

 ## How to use

-After running ```java Work```, maximise the window that opens, create either a:
+After running ```java Work```, maximise the window that opens, create stocks of type:
  - Share
  - Currency (Forex)
  - Crypto-currency (eg Bitcoin)

- once you have created
+ once you have created all of your stocks, you press start simulation

+you then have options on top to buy and sell stocks, view historical pricing of a stock, predict pricing of stock, save portfolio (simulator state) and start next day. staring next day will change the price of the stocks.